1. The Workflow Designer

 - Cards Per Row - define how many cards will be displayed horizontally in the column.
 The default number is 1.

 - Column description - type instructions for your team regarding the intended usage of this column.
-The description will be visible at the bottom of the column and when you hover the mouse over the column name.
+The description will be visible when any of the users hover over the column header.

 - Select the type of column: Active or Queue.
 This helps project managers to track the process efficiency.